tozny/e3db-clients-go/README.md

+# Disclaimer: This is an internal library and should not be relied upon for production uses by non-Toznynians

 # e3db-clients-go

 Contains golang implementations of http clients for use by golang applications that need to interface with e3db services.